Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 “No kid grows up wanting to be poor,” Duncan said.
 “The only way I know how to break the cycles of poverty and create upward mobility is to create opportunity.
 Getting great teachers where we need them most is critically important.”

-Robinson said the bill could reduce barriers for people of color in entering the profession, and eroding the national achievement gap.
+Robinson said the bill could reduce barriers for people of color to entering the profession, and eroding the national achievement gap.

 “People don’t understand the extra burden for people of color to take on more student loan debt,” Robinson said.
 “We know having educators of color, teachers that look like their students, is the most important thing to lowering that achievement gap and increasing graduation rates.”